Stichomythia: Shakespeare (an example of hemistichomythia)

 In Hamlet, Act III, Scene iv (the Closet scene), Hamlet is confronted by his mother, the queen, about the play (III, ii) which Hamlet rigged to expose his murderous step-uncle.

 QUEEN: Hamlet, thou hast thy father much offended.

 HAMLET: Mother, you have my father much offended.

 QUEEN: Come, come, you answer with an idle tongue.

 HAMLET: Go, go, you question with a wicked tongue.

-In "The Merchant of Venice", Shylock and Bassanio enter into an argument using stichomythia at 4.1.65-9, which "catches the dramatic tension of a quasi-forensic interrogation":
+In The Merchant of Venice, Act IV, Scene i, Shylock and Bassanio enter into an argument using stichomythia at 4.1.65-9, which "catches the dramatic tension of a quasi-forensic interrogation":

 SHYLOCK: I am not bound to please thee with my answers.

 BASSANIO: Do all men kill the things they do not love?

 SHYLOCK: Hates any man the thing he would not kill?

 BASSANIO: Every offence is not a hate at first.

 SHYLOCK: What, wouldst thou have a serpent sting thee twice?

 A further intensification is often achieved by antilabe, in which a single verse line is distributed on alternating speakers.